Living on Campus

 The Beatrice Campus also offers two spacious apartment-style residents for 156 student in Eisenhower and Washington Halls.
 The apartments include a full kitchen and living room space.
 Bedrooms are all double-bedrooms and most apartments are for four persons with two full bathrooms.
 A limited number of two-person apartments are available with one shared bathroom.
 Each apartment includes a couch and loveseat in the living room while the kitchen includes either a table and chairs or a bar and barstools, depending on the layout.
 Kitchen appliances include a refrigerator, stove and dishwasher but you will need to bring a microwave.
 Each bedroom has one two-drawer dresser, two desk sets and two twin XL beds.
 A laundry facility is on the first floor of each building and Washington Hall has a rec room.

-A new three-story, 245-bed state-of-the-art residence hall is scheduled to open on the Lincoln Campus in January 2024.
-This new facility will fulfill an on-campus living community need and is anticipated to be in high demand.
+Woodhaven Hall, a new three-story, 245-bed state-of-the-art residence hall is open on the Lincoln Campus, the first on-campus housing option for SCC-Lincoln students.
 If you are interested in living on campus, you should complete your housing application as soon as possible.

 Prairie Hall and Meadow Hall are each three-story, suite-style residence halls accommodating up to 149 and 152 students respectfully.
 Each room includes a kitchenette and shared living space in addition to the bedrooms.
 Each suite includes a couch, two chairs, a coffee table and an end table in the living space.
 The kitchenette has a sink, microwave and refrigerator.
 Included in the bedrooms are a twin XL bed, desk set and two-drawer dresser for each student.
 There are two spacious lounges and five study areas available throughout the facility.
 Laundry facilities and a community kitchen are located in the basement of each building.